-- A. DER supplier shall: - Not engage in misleading or deceptive conduct as defined by state or federal law, or by Commission rule, regulation, or Order;
+A. DER supplier shall:

+Not engage in misleading or deceptive conduct as defined by state or federal law, or by Commission rule, regulation, or Order;

-- Not make false or misleading representations including misrepresenting rates or savings offered by the DER supplier; - 3.
+- 2. Not make false or misleading representations including misrepresenting rates or savings offered by the DER supplier; - 3.
 Provide a mass market customer upon request with written information regarding the DER supplier and its products or services or with a website address at which information can be obtained; - 4.
 Use reasonable efforts to provide accurate and timely information about services and products.
 Such information will include information about rates, contract terms, termination fees and right of cancellation; - 5.
 Ensure that any product or service offering that is made by a DER supplier in a transaction with a mass market customer contains information written in plain language that is designed to be understood by the customer.
 This shall include providing any written information to the customer in a language in which the DER supplier representative has substantive discussions with the customer or in which a contract is negotiated; - 6.
-Comply with local laws and regulations regarding door-to-door marketing; - 7.
+Comply with local laws and regulations regarding door-todoor marketing; - 7.
 Comply with the state and federal laws regarding telemarketing, including the Do-Not-Call law; - 8.
-Cooperate with the Department and PSC regarding the practices prescribed by these UBP-DERS and with other regulatory entities, including law enforcement, in investigations concerning deceptive marketing practices.
+Cooperate with the Department and PSC regarding the practices prescribed by these UBP-DERS and with other regulatory entities, including law enforcement, in investigations concerning deceptive marketing practices. - 9.
+Not contract with or otherwise do business with Energy Brokers and Energy Consultants that are not registered with the Commission pursuant to UBP-DERS Section 4.
+Customer enrollments facilitated by an unregistered Energy Broker or Energy Consultant shall be invalid.